N1N0u/Simple-Linear-regresson/README.md

 - ✅ Pure NumPy implementation (no scikit-learn)
 - ✅ Manual calculation of regression coefficients
 - ✅ Prediction function for new data
+- ✅ Code (converted from MATLAB)

 📖 Usage